neelkamath/goal-ninja/README.md

 **Note: This project has been deprecated.**

+This repo holds the decompiled app from the Play Store instead of the original source code since I had deleted it.

 This app helps you in accomplishing your goals by combining the best techniques for it such as the tips and tricks from the TED talk ["How to Become a Millionaire in 3 Years"](https://www.youtube.com/watch?v=jvBaRf9LHDs) and the [SMART criteria](https://en.wikipedia.org/wiki/SMART_criteria).
 It was written using Java, Android, and [Parse](https://parseplatform.org).

 ![Screenshot](screenshot.png)